Joint Estimation of Properties of the Lunar Subsurface and Galactic Foregrounds with LuSEE-Night: Conclusions and Future Work

 \item To correctly describe the effects of the subsurface on the antenna, a denser and more sophisticated sampling of the parameter space than used in this paper is required.

 \item Antenna temperature is not an observable for an instrument like LuSEE-Night.
-Since subsurface affects both the antenna beam pattern and antenna impedances, forecasts need to be performed using observed voltage power spectrum rather than antenna temperature.
+Since subsurface affects both the antenna beam pattern and antenna impedances, forecasts need to be performed using observed voltage power spectral density rather than antenna temperature.

 \end{itemize}